rebelsky/sams-assorted-musings-reflections/sarah-purcell.md

-I do have one hope, though: I've been waiting nearly twenty years for Joe Wall's _History of Grinnell College in the 20th Century_; can I dare to believe that now that Sarah is L.F.
-Parker Chair, someone might encharge her with completing that work?
+I do have one hope, though: I've been waiting nearly twenty years for Joe Wall's _History of Grinnell College in the 20th Century_; can I dare to believe that now that Sarah is L. F. Parker Chair, someone might encharge her with completing that work?

 ---